ajmaurya99/Fetch-Tweets-WordPress-Plugin/README.md

 * [jQuery Cycle2] (http://jquery.malsup.com/cycle2/) jQuery Cycle 2 Plugin for looping of the tweets.
 * [Bootstrap 3] (http://getbootstrap.com/docs/3.3/) Bootstrap 3 for making the grid layout

+## File structure

+* [test_oauth.php] (https://github.com/ajmaurya99/Fetch-Tweets-WordPress-Plugin/blob/master/test_oauth.php) This file is read by WordPress to generate the plugin information in the plugin admin area.
+This file also includes all of the dependencies used by the plugin, registers the activation and deactivation functions, and defines a function that starts the plugin.

+* [config.php] (https://github.com/ajmaurya99/Fetch-Tweets-WordPress-Plugin/blob/master/config.php) Config file contains all the database configuration and the twitter key and tokens.

+* [db_lib.php] (https://github.com/ajmaurya99/Fetch-Tweets-WordPress-Plugin/blob/master/db_lib.php) Performs all the database operations.

+## Getting Twitter Kers and Tokens

+* Visit  Twitter Application Management (https://apps.twitter.com/)
+* Click on Create New App
+* Fill all the deails of the application
+* After creating the application, Visit "Keys and Access Tokens tab".
+* Copy Consumer Key (API Key), Consumer Secret (API Secret), Access Token,Access Token Secret.
+* Paste all the keys into your Plugins settings page.

 ## Changelog

 1.0.0